Laidley Creek West, Queensland

+Geography

+Laidley Creek forms most of the eastern boundary of the locality.

+The land use is predominantly grazing on native vegetation with some irrigated horticulture alongside the creek.

 History

 The locality was named on 3 June 1994.
 Its name is derived from Laidley Creek, which itself is derived from the naming of Laidleys Plain by Allan Cunningham on 22 June 1829, after James Laidley, the New South Wales Deputy Commissary General.